aethermonkey/The-Digital-Hamlet/docs/grandplan/1_Vision/Vision.md

 ## Intra-Hamlet Activity

-Within a Hamlet, **The Sovereign User** (the user) presides over a community of autonomous AI agents, all located in geographically distinct locations.
+Within a Hamlet, **The Sovereign User** (the user) presides over a community of autonomous AI agents, all located in geographically distinct locations within the Hamlet.

 ### VeritasSuprema (Constitution)